PapaAbdoulayeNdiayeETP4A/weather_app/README.md

 - **Replayability:** A “Recommencer” button lets you start another random exploration.
 - **Error Handling:** If an API error occurs, a stylish error message appears with an option to retry.
 - **Dynamic Theme:** All UI elements adapt to the light/dark theme.
+- **Random City Selection:**
+  > The app uses a local `cities.json` file containing a list of city names.
+Each time the user starts a random exploration, five cities are randomly selected from this file to display their weather details on the main screen.
+This ensures variety and a dynamic user experience.

 ---